atoptima/Coluna.jl/docs/src/start.md

 using JuMP, BlockDecomposition, GLPK, Coluna
 ```

 We instantiate the solver and define how we want to solve the decomposed formulation.
-See the page [Strategies and Algorithms](https://atoptima.github.io/Coluna.jl/latest/strategies/) for more information.

 ```julia
 coluna = JuMP.with_optimizer(